How to Germinate Cannabis Seeds

 You’ll know your cannabis seeds are germinating once you see the cotyledons breaking through the soil surface.
 Once this occurs, it’s time to get the seedlings under light and into a new container to begin their life.

-How to Germinate Cannabis Seeds in Water
+Water: How to Germinate Cannabis Seeds

 Germinating cannabis seeds in water may seem counter-intuitive – especially after noting that marijuana seeds need access to oxygen.
 This technique requires you to be diligent and ready to pull your marijuana seeds out of the water the moment they germinate.
 Follow these steps to learn how to germinate cannabis seeds in water.